 To support prompt, responsive care for our patients, the Trust will be undertaking a number of initiatives to improve access.
 This will be underpinned by a demand and capacity modelling exercise to deliver constitutional standards, initially emphasising a number of high priority areas.
-We will comply with national standards that the overall waiting list for March 2019 is no higher than March 2018 and will ensure that no patient waits more than 52 weeks.
-It is our intent that we will deliver more than 92% of patients waiting less than 18 weeks throughout the year.
+We will comply with national standards that the overall waiting list for March 2019 is no higher than March 2018

+No patient waits more than 52 weeks More than 92% of patients waiting less than 18 weeks throughout the year